College of St Hild and St Bede, Durham: Bar Quiz

 Every Thursday, except during formal dinners, Hild Bede's bar, "the Vern", hosts its famous bar quiz, traditionally consisting of 50 questions on various topics.
 The winning team receives a £20 bar tab.
 Nowadays, the final round of the quiz is always a "Wipeout" round.
 In this round, answering a question incorrectly results in "wiping out" and thus receiving 0 points for the entire round.
-The Bar Quiz exists under the jurisdiction of the SRC Entertainment's Committee (Ents Comm) and thus is overseen by the Social Secretary of the SRC.
+The Bar Quiz exists under the jurisdiction of the SRC Entertainment's Committee (Ents Comm) and thus is overseen by the Social Secretary of the SRC, although it is also often set up by the SRC Tech Officer.
 In addition, it has been known for the Social Secretary to appoint a "Head of Quizzes", from within Ents Comm, to help run these events.
 While the Social Secretary can wear what they like, it is customary and expected for the Head of Quizzes to wear their official royal blue Hild Bede sweatshirt.

 Awards

 Each year, several members of the college are awarded the Ann Boynton Award for outstanding contribution to college, for those who embody the spirit of the college whilst maintaining outstanding academic excellence.
+Winners of the Ann Boynton Award have their name permanently engraved into a board listing all the winners of the award, and the board is hung inside the Vern.

 Another award is the Honorary Lifetime Membership award, given by the SRC President to those deemed to have contributed a great deal to college life.
+There is also the Senior Common Room Award, which is granted to a first year student who college staff believe has contributed significantly to the college.